 About the course

 The DPhil Criminology is offered as either a full-time 3-4 year degree, or a part-time 6-8 year degree.
 The DPhil entails researching and writing a thesis of between 75,000 and 100,000 words under the guidance of at least one supervisor who will be an acknowledged authority on your chosen topic.
 After three or at most four years (no later than eight years for the part-time pathway), you are expected to submit your final thesis.

 As a first-year full-time student, or in your first two years as a part-time student, you will follow courses of instruction in criminological research methods to develop your research skills, unless you have acquired sufficient methods training on a master's degree.

-Skills training sessions are offered by the Centre for Criminology, Faculty of Law and Social Sciences Division as appropriate to different stages of the graduate career.
-There are also opportunities to access advanced and specialist research training provided elsewhere in the division and University.
+The Faculty of Law and Social Sciences Division also offer skills training as appropriate to different stages of the graduate career.
+There are also opportunities to access advanced and specialist research methods training.

-The areas in which members of the Centre for Criminology are able to offer supervision include:
+The areas in which members of the Centre for Criminology may be able to offer supervision include:

 - policing and security